amper5and/secrets.js/README.md

 	jasmine-node spec/

 ## Changelog

+* 1.2.0
+	* Added `secrets.seedRNG()` function to allow seeding the SJCL RNG instantly via Browser or Node.js RNG's or with entropy from an external server.

 * 1.1.0
 	* Added `grunt watch` task to auto-run tests and minification on every JavaScript file save.